sajjadrajaee/Bookstore/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name: Magiciant Calculator
+# Project Name: Bookstore

-> Description the project: This project is for math lovers, with this we can calculate numbers. ;)
+> Description the project: This project is for bookstores. ;)

 ## Built With